eda-ricercatore/admin-notes/skill-set/semi-technical-roles/mgt-info-systems.md

 	- Bayesian image analysis, Bayesian statistics, optimization methods
 	- sensor and image fusion, multi-scale and multi-temporal data processing, video processing, 3-D scene reconstruction methods
 + Location technologies (maps, GIS).
+* OpenLayers
+	* OpenLayers is a free, open source JavaScript library that lets you display dynamic maps from any source.
+	* OpenLayers is an open-source JavaScript library for displaying map data in web browsers as slippy maps.
+It provides an API for building rich web-based geographic applications similar to Google Maps and Bing Maps.
+	* OpenLayers makes it easy to put a dynamic map in any web page.
+It can display map tiles, vector data and markers loaded from any source.
+OpenLayers has been developed to further the use of geographic information of all kinds.